samhpickering/yubikey-gpg-notifier/README.md

 ## Installation

-1. Download yubikey-gpg-notifier and mark it as executable.
+1. Clone this repository to your machine.

+2. Run `pip install <repository path>`

+3. Get the path to the installed script with `which yubikey-gpg-notifier`

+3. Add the line `scdaemon-program <path to yubikey-gpg-notifier>` to `~/.gnupg/gpg-agent.conf`

-2. Create a config file at `~/.config/yubikey-gpg-notifier.json` - the tool will refuse to start without this.
+4. Create a config file at `~/.config/yubikey-gpg-notifier.json` - the tool will refuse to start without this.
 The `scdaemon` path can be retrieved by running `gpgconf`.
 Example using [terminal-notifier](https://github.com/julienXX/terminal-notifier):
 ```json